ZalZarak/RGBD-to-3D-Pose/README.md

   meant as help and orientation.
   __Known Bug__: In this mode, OpenPose works poorly.
 Set flip=0 for a better performance.
 - The camera depth sensor isn't very precise.
-You will need to set your ranges in a way, that will accept connections in normal positions, where the depth value is good distinguishable.
+You will need to set your ranges in a way, that will accept connections in normal positions, where the depth value is well distinguishable.
   - Example: If you point your hand at the camera, OpenPose is likely to detect your elbow joint, but the depth won't be precise enough.
   - Great differences in depth over few pixels are poorly detected.